Education

 Background

-Besides teaching, I am experienced in Apprentice Teacher (AT) training.
-I have also given presentations at state and national language conferences, including the American Council on the Teaching of Foreign Languages (ACTFL), Chinese Language Teachers Association (CLTA), Foreign Language Association of North Carolina (FLANC), and Chinese Language Teacher Association of North Carolina (CLTA-NC).
-My research interests focus on Chinese grammar and its pedagogical applications, the impact of learner strategies in second language acquisition, K-16 intercultural curriculum development, online course renovation, and so on.
+My passion for language education extends beyond the classroom.
+I have extensive experience in Apprentice Teacher (AT) training and regularly contribute to the field through presentations at state and national language conferences.
+These include the American Council on the Teaching of Foreign Languages (ACTFL), Chinese Language Teachers Association (CLTA), Foreign Language Association of North Carolina (FLANC), and Chinese Language Teacher Association of North Carolina (CLTA-NC), where I currently serve as vice president.

 Teaching